mdries-zs/findproxyforurl/netscape_documentation.md

 where:

 **url**

-the full URL being accessed.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;the full URL being accessed.

 **host**

-the hostname extracted from the URL.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;the hostname extracted from the URL.
 This is only for convenience, it is the exact same string as between :// and the first : or / after that.
 The port number is not included in this parameter.
 It can be extracted from the URL when necessary.

 **ret**

-(the return value) a string describing the configuration.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;(the return value) a string describing the configuration.
 The format of this string is defined below.

 ---